 The Best External Power Banks for Gaming Laptops

-(Updated on August 14, 2019 to include latest prices and information.)
+(Updated on September 5, 2021 to include latest prices and product information.)

 As more PC manufacturers (HP, Apple, Lenovo, etc.) shift to use of non-removable, sealed batteries in their laptops, you can no longer count on buying and carrying around extra laptop batteries to run your laptop when on the road.
 The battery is now an internal component, and replacing it is equivalent to replacing a laptop’s HDD.

 The portable power bank!
 This is an external battery pack for running your laptop or notebook computer.
 Unfortunately, MOST so-called portable power banks are intended for smartphones and tablets and cannot handle the high power demands of a gaming laptop.
 Even if you can find a power bank with an AC outlet connector (most have USB ports only), after connecting it to a high-power device like a laptop, the power bank may automatically shut off due to the high current (amperage) demand.

 This is written on the power adapter.
 It is either written in large text as 120W, 230W, or similar, or you can figure it out from the numbers 19.5V===11.8A, 19.5V===6.15A, and so on, on the adapter.
 Multiplying 19.5V x 11.8A gives us 230W, and multiplying 19.5V x 6.15A gives us 120W.